Energy in Lebanon: Hezbollah's influence

 Hezbollah, a prominent political and militant organization in Lebanon, has significantly influenced the country's energy sector through its broader political and military activities.
 The group's involvement in regional conflicts, particularly wars with Israel and participation in the Syrian Civil War, has led to substantial damage to Lebanon's infrastructure, including energy facilities, and diverted resources away from critical investments.
 As a dominant political force, Hezbollah's control over certain regions and its strategic alliances have complicated efforts to implement necessary reforms in the energy sector.
 Moreover, international sanctions linked to Hezbollah's activities have isolated Lebanon economically, making it difficult for the country to secure foreign investments and partnerships essential for developing its energy infrastructure.

 These factors have contributed to Lebanon's ongoing energy crisis, characterized by frequent power shortages and heavy reliance on costly fuel imports.
 In August 2024, the situation reached a critical point when fuel reserves were completely depleted, leading to a nationwide blackout.

+2025

+By 2025, Lebanon’s energy sector had made some progress, but many problems remained.
+The government received a US$250 million loan from the World Bank to help improve the electricity sector, repair the power grid, and strengthen management, including creating a long-delayed electricity regulator.

+Renewable energy, especially solar power, continued to grow, mostly through private and small-scale systems, making up almost one third of total electricity capacity.
+Several new solar power contracts were signed and updated national plans stressed the need to upgrade the electricity grid and add energy storage.
+At the same time, offshore oil and gas exploration made little progress, keeping Lebanon dependent on imported fuel.
+Ongoing power cuts, heavy use of diesel generators, lack of funding, and political instability continued to slow recovery of the energy sector.